CZP-1/Micro-Expression-Generation-with-Thin-plate-Spline-Motion-Model-and-Face-Parsing-MindSpore/README.md

 </div>

-This repository is an implementation of the paper [Micro Expression Generation with Thin-plate Spline Motion Model and Face Parsing](https://dl.acm.org/doi/abs/10.1145/3503161.3551609), published in ACM MM2022.
+This repository is an **MindSpore** implementation of the paper [Micro Expression Generation with Thin-plate Spline Motion Model and Face Parsing](https://dl.acm.org/doi/abs/10.1145/3503161.3551609), published in ACM MM2022.

 ### Installation